ibm-cloud-docs/assistant/intents.md

     ![Conflicts in intent list](images/ConflictIntent1.png)

-    Toggle the *Show only conflicts* button to see a list of just your intents with conflicts.
+    Toggle the **Show only conflicts** switch to see a list of just your intents with conflicts.
     {: tip}

     ![Conflicts only view](images/ConflictIntent2.png)

 1. Open an intent conflict.
-For the intent example that is causing the conflict, select the *Resolve conflict...* button.
+For the intent example that is causing the conflict, click **Resolve conflict**.

     ![Conflicting intent example](images/ConflictIntent3.png)